hqwrong/game-robot/README.md

 3. Two modes support. `client` mode for interaction on command line, `simulator` mode for async running which is often used in pressure test.

-3. simple and easy-to-use api.
-Actually, you only have to put a decorator(@addcmd or @handle) above your function to make it a client command or a handle for proto request.
+3. Simple and Easy-to-use api.
+Mostly only one line needed to add a command or request handler.

-4. simple but powerful command client, which support passing in types of string, int, list and dict.
+4. Simple but powerful command client, which support passing in types of string, int, list and dict.

-5. stream encrypt support built in.
+5. Stream encrypt support built in.

 ## Setup && Launch